Effective problem solving skills to make your journey through the other tutorials and the real world much more fun.

 Technology is great.
 Alas, it has also made us lazy.
 The result of search engines like Google and devices that increasingly hide the processing away from us is that we just expect the answers and results to be at our fingertips.
 Many people are just seeking that silver bullet so they don't actually have to do any work.

-Effective learning doesn't work like that however.
+Effective problem solving doesn't work like that however.
 Don't be lazy.
 Read all the material, don't just skim it.
 Often the difference between something working and not is a little detail you have missed.
 You may get something that works by skimming but if you don't understand why it works then you won't be able to adapt it easily to other scenarios.

 Panic is the initial reaction to many when faced with a problem.
-The seasoned problem solver however is calm and relaxed in the face of problems as they know that solutions exist and with the right approach (outlined below) they will triumph.
+The seasoned problem solver however is calm and relaxed in the face of problems as they know that solutions always exist and with the right approach (outlined below) they will triumph.

 (The exception to this is velociraptors.
 If you find yourself looking into the steely cold eyes of one or more of these I don't like your chances.
 Unless, of course, Chuck Norris happens to be standing next to you.)

 When you are calm you are able to think clearer and more creatively.